Too little, too late: In final weeks, Kamala Harris campaign sidelined Florida leadership, launched ineffective field work

 download - 2024-09-06T070646.575

 Few political consultants realistically believed Kamala Harris could win Florida’s electoral votes in November.
-However, sources inside the Florida arm of the Democratic presidential campaign say that the extraordinary disorganization left the operation rudderless for weeks before the election.
+However, sources inside the Florida arm of the Democratic presidential campaign say the extraordinary disorganization left the operation rudderless for weeks before the election.

-Sources familiar with Harris’ campaign dynamics indicated that the campaign sidelined Florida director Jasmine Burney-Clark in September.
+Sources familiar with Harris’ campaign dynamics indicated that the campaign sidelined Florida Director Jasmine Burney-Clark in September.

 “There was turmoil with staff,” one source told Florida Politics.